Hentra/dyndns-netcup-go/README.md

 description (in German) on how you get those.

 ### Run dyndns-netcup-go
-1. Move/rename the file `example.yml` to `config.yml` and fill out all the
+1. Move/rename the [example configuration](./config/example.yml) `config/example.yml`
-fields.
+to `config.yml` and fill out all the fields.
 There are some comments in the file for further information.
 2. Run `dyndns-netcup-go -v` in the **same** directory as your configuration file and it will configure your DNS Records.
 You can specify the location of the configuration file with the `-c` or `-config` flag if you don't want to run